Barrio Logan, San Diego: History

 The area was originally residential with access to the beach at San Diego Bay.
 During World War II this beach access was lost due to the expansion of Naval Station San Diego and other military facilities on the waterfront.
-The neighborhood continued to degrade during the 1950s and 1960s due to rezoning that permitted industrial uses, the construction of Interstate 5 through the heart of the community in 1963, and the construction of the San Diego-Coronado Bridge in 1969, which covered much of the community with a concrete "roof" supported by gray concrete pillars.
+The neighborhood continued to degrade during the 1950s and 1960s due to rezoning that permitted industrial uses, the construction of Interstate 5 through the heart of the community in 1963, and the construction of the San Diego–Coronado Bridge in 1969, which covered much of the community with a concrete "roof" supported by gray concrete pillars.

 The city council promised to build a community park under the bridge approaches, and a site was approved in June 1969.
-When construction began in April 1970 at the designated site, but the community learned that the work was intended to create a state building instead of a park, there was a nonviolent community uprising.
+When construction began in April 1970 at the designated site, the community learned that the work was intended to create a state building instead of a park, and a nonviolent community uprising began.
 Students and others occupied the site and forced a halt to the construction.

 The occupation of the site lasted twelve days.
 Residents planted landscaping, and a local artist, Salvador Torres, proclaimed his vision of covering the freeway support pillars with murals.
 After intense negotiation between the city and the state (which owned the land in question), the site was reclaimed for park use, and Chicano Park was built and dedicated.
 It was expanded several times and in 1990 it was extended all the way to the bay, restoring beach access to the community.

 The community contains many industrial areas, primarily shipbuilding and maritime uses, as well as many residences.
 In 2013 the neighborhood planning group drew up, and the City Council approved, a revised community plan which would have created a "buffer zone" of a commercial area separating residential uses from industrial uses.
-However, the ship-building industry, which objected to the buffer zone, organized and led a petition drive to overturn the plan via citywide vote.
+The ship-building industry, which objected to the buffer zone, organized and led a petition drive to overturn the plan via citywide vote.
 In June 2014 the voters rejected the community plan.
 A revised plan is in the draft stage as of 2015.